jpverkamp/blog/content/reviews/books/Robert Jordan/The Wheel of Time/11 - Knife of Dreams.md

 ---
 > Lan told me once that Malkier lives so long as one man wears the hadori in pledge that he will fight the Shadow, so long as one woman wears the ki'sain in pledge that she will send her sons to fight the Shadow.
 I wear the ki'sain, Master Aldragoran.
 My husband wears the hadori.
 So do you.
 Will Lan Mandragoran ride to the Last Battle alone?

-The {{< goodreads book="Knife of Dreams" >}}, in which things begin moving again as the world begins the march to the Last Battle.
+The [[Knife of Dreams]](), in which things begin moving again as the world begins the march to the Last Battle.

 <!--more-->